-With inclusion of the proposed Development, Doug Leavens Boulevard falls within the pedestrian level wind velocity safety criteria as All-Weather Areas, as described in Section 4.7 and depicted in Figure 9.
+Lakeshore Road East will remain comfortable and suitable for the intended use and will realise more comfortable conditions with consideration of design and landscape features that were too fine to include in the massing model under test.
+With inclusion of the proposed Development, Lakeshore Road East falls within the pedestrian level wind velocity safety criteria as an All-Weather Area, as described in Section 4.7 and depicted in Figure 9.